Worm was right there with us

 Lyle from the opposite side of the same bunker.
 We had a very deep conversation about how short life can be in that bunker one night.
 Leaning on the M60, Lyle said “If I get killed over here, I want my wife to find somebody else.
 She’s a flesh and blood woman, and she deserves to be happy.
 But the idea of somebody sitting in MY easy chair, holding MY remote, drinking beer bought with MY SGLI . . .”

 Throughout Operation Desert Shield, we had been confined to the King’s side of the airport.
-He had is own, quite magnificent Royal Terminal, which he was gracious enough to let us use.
+He had his own, quite magnificent Royal Terminal, which he was gracious enough to let us use.
 More importantly, King Fahd had his own runway and parallel taxiway, which our tankers parked on to stay out of the way of the busy civilian side of KKIA.

 Royal Terminal on left, at the C-141’s 4 o’clock.
 Lower, wider civilian terminals are in the distance, behind the Starlifter.